DamilolaOwolabi/DS-6372-PROJECT-1/README.md

 # DS-6372-PROJECT-1

 This is a project that test our skills in data wrangling, EDA analysis, Multiple Linear Regression, cross validations, and k- Nearest Neighors.
-  For our prokect, we used the csv file: https://drive.google.com/file/d/1q0j_lqosFuEBp7eATW7kWTZZlf1qVjeM/view?usp=drive_link
+For the project, i will be using the the csv file: https://drive.google.com/file/d/1q0j_lqosFuEBp7eATW7kWTZZlf1qVjeM/view?usp=drive_link

   # MSDS 6372 Project 1 Description